ClementNerma/WesyerJS/README.md

 # WesyerJS

 WesyerJS is a NodeJS tool that permit you to automatize all of your tasks.
-It permit to perform operations on files and write the result in other files.
+It permits to perform operations on files and write the result in other files.

 ## How to install

-To install WesyerJS, you first needs to install the [NodeJS Package Manager (npm)](https://www.npmjs.com/).
+To install WesyerJS, you first need to install the [NodeJS Package Manager (npm)](https://www.npmjs.com/).

 Then, type the following command in your terminal :